-Gladice Estrada said she has flooded 3 times.
+Gladice Estrada said she has flooded three times.
 She said we have elected officials who we voted for and we trusted them, and hope they can be here for us.
 She said they have had a lot of power outages.
 It's hard for NV energy to get out there to get them fixed.
 She said she had to get rid of her animals after the last flood.
 The Prado Ranch will hurt the community.
 She said one of her kids had to move to O'Brien do to capacity.
 Development should be done out of necessity, not greed.
 We live out there for the way of life.
 We help each other out.
 We want Lemmon Valley, not midtown.

 Kathy Jeter thanked the commissioners who toured the area to see the conditions.
 Please use empathy.
 We are residents.
-Things need to be fixed and then consider building and developing
+Things need to be fixed and then consider building and developing adequate.

-Leona Galau said she enjoys moonlight horse rides under the stars.
-She said the hesco barriers are a temporary fix, and the only thing keeping the water out of your home.
-It will rain again.
-The big red pumps move the water from one side to the other.
-The engineers said the drainage is adequate.
 It doesn't drain.
 It's not adequate.
 All the water will flow down the hill to Swan Lake.
 She said they put in a dry well with gravel, and there is still water.
 The ground is saturated.
 It's not safe, healthy, or secure.
 We know there will be development, but fix it first.